snorkel-team/snorkel/README.md

 # ANNOUNCEMENT:
 **Snorkel v0.9 is being released this summer** and we are absolutely certain you're going to love the new version!

 Why is it 0.9 when the last version was 0.7?
 Because this is more than just an incremental change.
+It's a full redesign from the ground up, including:
+* Support for new training data operators: labeling functions (LFs), transformation functions (TFs), and slicing functions (SFs)
+* A new matrix-completion-based approach for learning the LF accuracies and correlation structure
+* Native support for multi-task learning (MTL), transfer learning (TL), and complex model flows
+* A more modular form factor that makes it easier to integrate with other libraries
-It's a total rewrite from the ground up with portability, scalability, and extensibility in mind, including full unit test coverage, type checking, upgraded docstrings, and a fresh batch of tutorials demonstrating different use cases and integrations!
+* Significantly improved nuts and bolts: full coverage for unit tests, type checking, and doc strings
+* A fresh batch of tutorials demonstrating different use cases and integrations
+* A Snorkel 101 guide that provides a gentle introduction to the technology and API for first-time users

 The new version will be available via `pip` and `conda` but **will not be backwards compatible**.
 The current (v0.7) Snorkel code will be moved to another repository to continue to support existing applications that depend on it.

 As part of this refactor, we will be bringing under one roof a number of projects in the Snorkel ecosystem that have previously been posted in separate repositories—[Snorkel](https://github.com/HazyResearch/snorkel), [Snorkel MeTaL](https://github.com/HazyResearch/metal), [TANDA](https://github.com/HazyResearch/tanda), etc.—and which have been used to achieve state-of-the-art results on the [GLUE](https://dawn.cs.stanford.edu/2019/03/22/glue/) and [SuperGLUE](https://hazyresearch.github.io/snorkel/blog/superglue.html) benchmarks, automate [cardiac MRI classification](https://www.biorxiv.org/content/10.1101/339630v1) and [genetic research database curation](https://ai.stanford.edu/~kuleshov/papers/gwaskb-manuscript.pdf) (as featured in two forthcoming Nature papers), and extract information from electronic health record (EHR) data for national [medical device surveillance](https://arxiv.org/abs/1904.07640).